-Here’s me, Caroline Fish, empowered feminist, coming home late one night with a group of her girl friends.
+Here’s me, empowered feminist, coming home late one night with a group of her girl friends.
 I’m in a short dress and high heels, having just celebrated Aura’s birthday in another part of Paris, and I am stepping up the first set of stairs in the metro at Charles Michel, up from the tracks towards the exit.
-Only, oddly, I felt a hand against the back of my upper thigh.
+Only, someone was behind me, and I felt a hand reach up my dress and grab me.
 I grabbed the hem of my dress to pull it down as I turned, confused.
-It was a large person reaching up my dress, grabbing me.
+It saw the person who was putting his hand up my dress, and he was huge.
+At least three times my size.
+I did feel fear right away.
 I slapped at the hand and started to run up the concrete in my 3-inch killer heels.
-Only, they came after me and grabbed me again, lifted my dress.
+Only, the person came after me and grabbed me again, lifted my dress.
 I was terrified and pressed against the wall.
-My friends, realizing what was happening flocked to defend me.
-They pulled me forward; we tried to run.
-There was so much screaming and pushing, my whole vision went white.
-Then I felt the person grab and rip my dress up again, more aggressively this time.
+I didn’t know what my next move would be.
+Thankfully, my friends, realizing what was happening, flocked to defend me.
+They pulled me forward by the arm to try to get me past him; we tried to run.
+There was so much screaming and pushing.
+But I couldn’t get away fast enough.
+This person grabbed me again and ripped my dress up again, more aggressively this time.
 Kathryn turned to fight, pushing the attacker off me.
-They slammed her across the chest.
+The person slammed her across the chest with his arm, hard.
 “Leave us alone!!!”
 I screamed in French as I began to run, Kathryn and Rose at my side.
-Only, the attacker cornered Andrea.
+We thought Andrea was following, but the attacker had cornered her instead.
 A tough New Yorker, she threw her fists up in defense.
 The person hesitated.
 It gave her all the opportunity she needed to run too.
 We flew out of the metro, flew down the sidewalk– I could hear my breath roaring in my throat, through my nostrils.
-I pushed through a huge group of men outside a cafe, could hear them yelling after me in French how rude I was to PUSH them like that.
+I pushed through a huge group of men outside a cafe, could hear them yelling after me in French how rude I was to push them like that.
 I just wanted to be away from there; I wanted to be home.
-I have never walked so fast, nor remembered so little– a blur of shaking and screaming, arms and disrespected clothes.
+I have never run so fast, nor remembered so little– a blur of shaking and screaming, arms and disrespected clothes.
 A blur of irony.

 This is, like, my thing.
 I know the statistics, the textbooks, and articles.
 I help with Speak Outs and pit sits, write editorials to the DTH, make documentaries and websites and worksheets, broach the issue in every conversation I can, and even here in Paris, I am going to be working for France’s leading women’s rights group.
 But no one is the exception to the rule.
 The experience reminded me that there is not one second where it is okay to be complacent with victimization.
 It’s not OK that anyone should have to fight for the right to their space, for the right to walk down the street and feel like a human being.